M-J-Robbins/good-email-code/email-accessibility/aria-landmarks-in-html-email.md

 ### Adding a label
-In email all landmarks should have a label, to do this add a `arai-label` attribute on the landmark.
+In email all landmarks should have a label, to do this add a `aria-label` attribute on the landmark.

 ```html
 <div role="navigation" aria-label="MyBrand email">